The Morning After The Week Before

 Prepare the celery by discarding any outer stalks if they are coarse and damaged.

-Blanch the celery by putting it in boiling, salted water or use stock for about 5 minutes.
+Blanch the celery by putting it in boiling, salted water for about 5 minutes.
 Drain well, reserving the cooking water.

-Add the drained celery and 5 fl oz (150 ml) of the cooking water or stock.
+Add the drained celery and 5 fl oz (150 ml) of the cooking water .

 Sprinkle with the celery (or fennel) seeds and season with a little salt and black pepper.